camillecelaries/camillecelaries.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. student in Theoretical Biophysics, under the supervision of [Andrea Parmeggiani](https://www.linkedin.com/in/andrea-parmeggiani-9600616/?originalSubdomain=fr) & [Nils-Ole Walliser](https://sites.google.com/view/nils-ole-walliser) at [Laboratoire Charles Coulomb](https://coulomb.umontpellier.fr) (L2C - UMR 5221).
+I'm a Ph.D. student in Theoretical Biophysics, under the supervision of [Andrea Parmeggiani](https://www.linkedin.com/in/andrea-parmeggiani-9600616/?originalSubdomain=fr) & [Nils-Ole Walliser](https://sites.google.com/view/nils-ole-walliser) at [Laboratoire Charles Coulomb](https://coulomb.umontpellier.fr) (Montpellier, France).
 I am a part of the Complex Systems and Non-linear Phenomena team of the Theoretical Physics axis.

 I'm also a teaching assistant for the Physics Department at [Montpellier Faculty of Sciences](https://sciences.edu.umontpellier.fr).